interstitialRedirectModalTitle

 Of course, it’s also maladaptive to execute without a clear plan.
 Adaptive management means identifying challenges and goals, mapping strategies and defining outcomes before breaking ground.
 As we take action, we must constantly test our assumptions, or hypotheses; measure the resulting outcomes; and adapt again and again with an eye toward scaling up for global impact.

-a circular flow chart showing the four stages of Rapid Adaptive Management, which are understand and prioritize, hypothesize and experiment, progress and learn, and integrate and adapt.
+A circular flow chart showing the four stages of Rapid Adaptive Management, which are understand and prioritize, hypothesize and experiment, progress and learn, and integrate and adapt.
 The cycle keeps repeating, and two arrows splinter off from the last step showing ideas leaving the cycle.

 3. Eschew vanity metrics.